 The reason for this forced removal was to make westward expansion for Americans easier.
 Those who believed in Manifest Destiny felt that Native Americans were stopping them from moving westward.
 In the years leading up to the approval of the Indian Removal Act, Andrew Jackson was a main advocate for the cause.

-What are the effects of the Indian Removal Act of 1830?
+What were 3 causes of the Indian Removal Act?

 What are the causes and effects of the Indian Removal Act and the Trail of Tears?

 1) White settlers wanted Native American lands .
 2) Indian Removal Act- Jackson paid the Native Americans to move west.
 1) Created the Indian Territory.
 2) Thousands of Native Americans died on the journey.